Tour to Neocene

 While one animals are sated, others look round and listen.
 You see not only they are hungry.
 Snowloppers have dangerous enemy - it is the animal similar to the wolf, who steals to herd, being hidden behind stones.
 The predator is crawling from above to frighten herd and to force even one of animals to panic and to make an unsteady step.
 This predator is not the wolf, but the predator similar to it from other family, the wolfneumon.
 This descendant of tropical animals had resettled to mountains for favorite catch - rodents and hares.
 And when natural conditions became more stable and favorable, catch had increased in size.
 The predator too had grown up, and had turned from small short-legged mammal to the long-legged running hunter.
 But habits of the mongoose had not changed - as against the wolf, it hunts alone.
 This circumstance allows the predator to live more easy - only it gets all catch; but on the other hand it complicates hunting as the animal can expect only for itself.

 The wolfneumon creeps to herd.
 It examines animals occupied with getting of food, dropping to the ground when any snowlopper holds head up and listens.
 The predator had chosen catch - the young male who though grazes far from the hunter, but had carelessly approached to edge of precipice.
-Now the most important thing is the good throw.
+Now the most important thing is the successful rush.

 As if slacken spring, the wolfneumon jumps out from the ambush.
 It does not try to chase possible catch, its task is only to frighten it.
 The predator touches down in the centre of herd and rushes to the chosen male, cutting off its way to others.
 And reaction does a bad to herbivore: being in panic the male jumps wrong side, stumbles and broken from precipice.
 The wolfneumon had excellently seen it.
 Now it does not have an affair up to herd escaping on slope, the predator searches for safe and easy slope to catch.